tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/1-Create-and-Activate-an-AWS-Account.md

     ![AWS Billing](Images/aws-billing.png)

 2. In the left menu of the "Billing" section, choose "Billing preferences," next enable the "Receive Free Tier Usage Alerts" option and type the e-mail address where you want to receive the usage alerts.
+Click on the "Save preferences" button to finish.

     ![Enable free tier usage alerts](Images/set-free-tier-usage-alerts.png)